henryliuser/studio1/studio1.md

 		also while moving backwards u can lock it cuz lerp is slow nvm this is only without fixFlip on turn around LOL -rotate walker about wheels on shoot
+-angle ranged weapons
+	have a position2d at the target that rotates with the